gauravsaini02/Ai_tutor/README.md

 ---

-# 🚧 Development Journey: Building a Sub-500ms RAG System
+# 🚧 Implementation Details & Technical Deep Dives

-This section chronicles the technical decisions, experiments, and optimizations undertaken to build an intelligent tutoring system that meets strict latency constraints while maintaining high accuracy.
+This section provides implementation-specific details for key components of the system.
+For A/B comparisons and experimental evaluations, see the [A/B Testing section](#-ab-testing--experimental-evaluations) above.

 ## 1. Data Collection & Curation